pikvm/ustreamer/docs/ssl/README.md

 1. Domain registration from GoDaddy

 ## The Script
-Below is an overview of the steps performed by `ssl-config.sh`
+Below is an overview of the steps performed by `ssl-config.sh` (for Raspberry OS):
 1. Install snapd - certbot uses this for installation
 1. Install certbot
 1. Get a free cert from Let's Encrypt using certbot